 This course focuses on health promotion for the client experiencing an acute exacerbation of chronic illness or an acute episode of illness.
 Relevant health-promoting strategies during hospitalization may improve or help maintain their health status after discharge.
-Learners will focus on preparing clients for discharge, through teaching and learning of health promoting strategies.
+Students focus on preparing clients for discharge, through teaching and learning of health promoting strategies.

-Prerequisites: PRAN 200, PRAN 210, PRAN 212, PRAN 215 with "C+" grade or better; PRAN 250 and PRAN 290 with "Satisfactory" grade

-1.5 CR / (24 theory hours total)
+Prerequisites: PRAN 200, PRAN 210, PRAN 212, PRAN 215 with "C+" grade or better; PRAN 250 and PRAN 290 with "Satisfactory" grade Corequisites: PRAN 201, PRAN 220, PRAN 222, PRAN 255 1.5 CR / (24 theory hours total)